jdlib/JDBX/UserGuide.md

      // will throw an exception if the result contains no rows q.row().required().col().getString()`

-You may also want detect the case when the result contains more than one row:
+You may also want detect the case when the result contains more than one row, using `.row().unique()`:

      // will throw an exception if the result contains more than one row q.row().unique().col().getString()`